-One entity that posed a more immediate threat to the West was the Khorasan group, which was thought to comprise dozens of veterans of al-Qaeda's operations in Afghanistan and Pakistan.44 Al-Zawahiri had dispatched this cadre of operatives to Syria, where they were embedded with ANF and-despite al-Julani's statement that ANF was not targeting the West-charged with organizing terrorist attacks against Western targets.
-A series of U.S. air strikes in 2014 and 2015 degraded Khorasan's capacity to organize terrorist attacks, and the group's prominence faded after two of its top leaders were killed by U.S. air strikes in 2016.45
+One entity that posed a more immediate threat to the West was the Khorasan group, which was thought to comprise dozens of veterans of al-Qaeda's operations in Afghanistan and Pakistan.
+45 Al-Zawahiri had dispatched this cadre of operatives to Syria, where they were embedded with ANF and-despite al-Julani's statement that ANF was not targeting the West-charged with organizing terrorist attacks against Western targets.
+A series of U.S. air strikes in 2014 and 2015 degraded Khorasan's capacity to organize terrorist attacks, and the group's prominence faded after U.S. air strikes killed two of its top leaders in 2016.
+46

 Al-Qaeda's presence and activities in Syria, as well as the intent of those who once were aligned with it, remain opaque.
-Even if offshoots of al-Qaeda are not currently emphasizing their hostility to the U.S., however, that will probably change if they succeed in further consolidating power in Syria.
+Even if offshoots of al-Qaeda are not currently emphasizing their hostility to the U.S., however, that would probably change if they were to succeed in further consolidating power in Syria.

 The Sahel.
 Al-Qaeda in the Islamic Maghreb (AQIM) "has an estimated 1,000 fighters operating in the Sahel, including Algeria, northern Mali, southwest Libya, and Niger."
 AQIM's roots lie in the Algerian civil war of the 1990s after the Algerian government cancelled the second round of elections in 1992 following the victory of the Islamic Salvation Front (FIS) in the first round.
-The FIS's armed wing, the Armed Islamic Group (GIA), responded by launching a series of attacks, executing those who were even suspected of working with the state.
+The FIS's armed wing, the Armed Islamic Group (GIA), responded by launching a series of attacks and executing those who were even suspected of working with the state.
 The group also attempted to implement sharia law in Algeria.

 The GIA rapidly alienated Algerian civilians, and by the late 1990s, an offshoot, the Salafist Group for Preaching and Combat (GSPC), emerged.
 Its violence, somewhat less indiscriminate than the GIA's, was focused on security and military targets.
-Having failed to overthrow the Algerian state, the GSPC began to align itself with al-Qaeda, and Ayman al-Zawahiri announced its integration into the al-Qaeda network in a September 2006 video.
+Having failed to overthrow the Algerian state, the GSPC began to align itself with al-Qaeda, and

+Ayman al-Zawahiri announced its integration into the al-Qaeda network in a September 2006 video.
 The GSPC subsequently took the AQIM name.

 AQIM has carried out a series of regional attacks and has focused on kidnapping Westerners.
-Some of these hostages have been killed, but more have been used to extort ransoms from Western governments.47 Like other al-Qaeda affiliates, AQIM also took advantage of the power vacuums that emerged from the Arab Spring, particularly in Libya where Islamist militias flourished.
-The weak central government was unable to tame fractious militias, curb tribal and political clashes, or dampen rising tensions between

-Arabs and Berbers in the West and Arabs and the Toubou tribe in the South.
+It has killed some hostages but has used more to extort ransoms from Western governments.
+Like other al-Qaeda affiliates, AQIM also took advantage of the power vacuums that emerged from the Arab Spring, particularly in Libya where Islamist militias flourished.
+The weak central government was unable to tame fractious militias, curb tribal and political clashes, or dampen rising tensions between Arabs and Berbers in the West and Arabs and the Toubou tribe in the South.